GambiaRising

 Picture

 Josh is a member of GambiaRising’s Board of Trustees.
 He was a career diplomat in the U.S. Foreign Service serving in Mexico and in The Gambia.
-While in The Gambia, he directed the Embassy's Public Affairs Office.
-In this role he was the Embassy's spokesman and oversaw the Embassy's outreach efforts, education programs, media initiatives, and launched and hosted the world's first weekly Embassy-hosted national radio program with 200,000 weekly listeners.
-He was the recipient of the State Department's Superior Honor Award.
+While in The Gambia, he directed the U.S. Embassy's Public Affairs Office leading outreach efforts, education programs, and media initiatives.
 Prior, Josh spent five years at the U.S. Department of the Treasury where his roles included serving as the Deputy Treasury Attaché to Saudi Arabia and as the Treasury Director of the Iraq Threat Finance Cell.
-Currently, Josh is based in New York City where he is a Senior Manager at the data analytics firm Quid, Inc.
+More recently, Josh was a Director at the artificial intelligence company Quid, Inc. Currently, Josh is a Senior Vice President at the data analytics and technology firm Kharon.
+Josh also serves as an adjunct professor at American University's School of International Service.

 Stephanie Stawicki